Frequently Asked Questions

 The technology is now at a stage that we are confident it will work reliably and cost effectively.

-The microgrid generation and storage infrastructure is being installed at Ausgrid’s Merriwa Depot.
+The microgrid generation and storage infrastructure has been installed at Ausgrid’s Merriwa Depot.

 What are the benefits of this project?